Christoph16478/iq/iq_c++.md

 ----

-**What is the ‘this’ pointer?**
+## **What is the ‘this’ pointer?**

 The 'this' pointer is a constant pointer, and it holds the memory address of the current object.
 It passes as a hidden argument to all the nonstatic member function calls.
 It is available as a local variable within the body of all the nonstatic functions.

-As static member functions can be called even without any object, i.e., with the class name, the ‘this’ pointer is not available for them.
+As static member functions can be called even without any object, i.e., with the class name, the 'this' pointer is not available for them.

 ----

-**What are the most important differences between C and C++?**
+## **What are the most important differences between C and C++?**

 C++ supports references while C doesn’t.
 Features like friend functions, function overloading, inheritance, templates, and virtual functions are inherent to C++.
 These are not available in the C programming language.

 In C, exception handling is taken care of in the traditional if-else style.
 On the other hand, C++ offers support for exception handling at the language level.

 Mainly used input and output in C are scanf() and printf(), respectively.
 In C++, cin is the standard input stream while cout serves as the standard output stream.

 While C is a procedural programming language, C++ provides support for both procedural and object-oriented programming approaches.

 ----

-**Why do we need the Friend class and function?**
+## **Why do we need the Friend class and function?**

 Sometimes, there is a need for allowing a particular class to access private or protected members of a class.
 The solution is a friend class, which can access the protected and private members of the class in which it is declared as a friend.